Review by Alice Farrant

 Helen is drawn to these dark papers, all the while sensing something is watching and following her.
 As the weeks’ events unfold Helen must either face what she did or wander the darkness forever

 “Helen Franklin, forty-two, neither short nor tall, her hair neither dark nor fair; on her feet, boots which serve from November to March, and her mother’s steel watch on her wrist.” (p1)

 Helen, the main character of the novel, is a quiet woman, conservative with possessions and friends.
 Her only acquaintances are the intellectual, Karel and his wife, Thea.
 She shrouds her past protectively and denies herself pleasurable human interaction.

 She rents a room from Albína, a 90 something woman who is decedent both in possessions and cutting criticism.
-Helen’s residence is no accident; living with Albína is as much a punishment as the bare mattress she sleeps on.
+Helen residence is no accident, living with Albína is as much a punishment as the bare mattress she sleeps on.
 Albína is fascinated by Helen, ignoring her quiet and privacy regularly.
-Yet Helen is one of her only friends, in her longevity living there and seeming tolerant of Albína’s insults, Helen has made a relationship without even meaning to.
+Yet Helen is one of her only friends, in her longevity living there and seeming tolerance of Albína’s insults Helen has made a relationship without even meaning to.

 Melmoth haunts the pages of the novel.
 Perry is fantastic at taking myths and fairytales and breathing life into them for not only the characters, as they heal themselves or come to some understanding or acceptance of who they are, but the reader too.
 Melmoth sat with me as I read the novel, guided me to its end.
 It is human nature to find meaning in the spiritual or inanimate, and Melmouth embodies this.